 NSA and Homeland Security Designated Research and Education Institutions in Idaho

-As of 2016, there is just one university in Idaho that meets the rigorous criteria set forth by the NSA/DHS Center for Academic Excellence in Cyber Defense Education (CAE-CDE) for its master degree program:
+As of 2018, there are two universities in Idaho that meets the rigorous criteria set forth by the NSA/DHS Center for Academic Excellence in Cyber Defense Education (CAE-CDE) for its master degree program:

 University of Idaho, Center for Secure and Dependable Systems

 - Master of Science in Computer Science – Information Assurance

 Opportunities Available to Master’s-Prepared Cybersecurity Analysts and Specialists in Idaho

 With a job market that grew by 260% between the years of 2010-2014, cybersecurity specialists in Idaho can be assured that the cybersecurity field is critically in need of qualified professionals to fill roles within almost every industry in the state.
 Master’s-prepared professionals are qualified to fill senior cybersecurity roles in Idaho.

 The following job opportunities, sourced in May 2016, are not meant to provide any assurance of employment.
 They represent the kind of employment opportunities that may be available to cybersecurity specialists in Idaho, and are shown for illustrative purposes only.